 In recent weeks, incidents involving violent threats and the ‘anonymous’ social media app Yik Yak have led to several school closures and arrests.
 For example, “in Manhattan Beach, Calif., classes at Mira Costa High School were suspended because of vague threats against the school on Yik Yak.”
 In addition, eleven college students this semester alone at universities across the United States have been “charged for threats of violence posted to Yik Yak.”

 The Data Quality Campaign (DQC) recently released a new resource on teacher preparation programs.
 DQC resources are available to download on the DQC website, free of charge.

-Politico’s Caitlin Emma wrote an article on “the flood of personal data about teenage students” from massive open online courses “flowing to private companies, thanks to loopholes in federal privacy laws.”
+- Politico’s Caitlin Emma wrote an article on “the flood of personal data about teenage students” from massive open online courses “flowing to private companies, thanks to loopholes in federal privacy laws.”

-The Korea Times published a piece about Microsoft’s commitment to student privacy.
+- The Korea Times published a piece about Microsoft’s commitment to student privacy.

-Tuscon Weekly published a piece on opting out of Common Core testing through the Children’s Online Privacy Protection Act of 1998 (COPPA).
+- Tuscon Weekly published a piece on opting out of Common Core testing through the Children’s Online Privacy Protection Act of 1998 (COPPA).

-Education Week published a piece on University of California - Los Angeles professor of education and information studies Noel Enyedy’s conclusion “that education technology deployed in the name of personalized instruction yields modest improvements in educational outcomes, at best, in some cases, and none at all in others.”
+- Education Week published a piece on University of California - Los Angeles professor of education and information studies Noel Enyedy’s conclusion “that education technology deployed in the name of personalized instruction yields modest improvements in educational outcomes, at best, in some cases, and none at all in others.”